evertverschoor/2DGameEngine/README.md

 -> Fixed visual bug where motion blur would keep going even after reaching the border of the scene

+### Sept.
+15, 2015

+-> Removed SceneFactory and SceneLoader, and the scene and entity files

+-> Allowed for entities and scenes to be created outside the engine project and to be played by the engine

+-> Added a splash screen to show after the engine is ready to play and before it starts rendering a scene

 ## Benchmarks

 	Always 1080p, maxed out everything there is at the time.